Noah180/test123/rpc.md

 **Arguments:**

     1. conf_target (numeric) Confirmation target in blocks (1 - 1008)
     2. threshold   (numeric, optional) The proportion of transactions in a given feerate range that must have been confirmed within conf_target in order to consider those feerates as high enough and proceed to check lower buckets.
 Default: 0.95

 **Result:**

     {
-	    "short" : { (json object, optional) estimate for short time horizon "feerate" : x.x, (numeric, optional) estimate fee rate in QTUM/kB "decay" : x.x, (numeric) exponential decay (per block) for historical moving average of confirmation data "scale" : x, (numeric) The resolution of confirmation targets at this time horizon "pass" : { (json object, optional) information about the lowest range of feerates to succeed in meeting the threshold "startrange" : x.x, (numeric) start of feerate range "endrange" : x.x, (numeric) end of feerate range "withintarget" : x.x, (numeric) number of txs over history horizon in the feerate range that were confirmed within target
+      "short" : {                 estimate for short time horizon "feerate" : x.x,        (numeric, optional) estimate fee rate in QTUM/kB "decay" : x.x,          (numeric) exponential decay (per block) for historical moving average of confirmation data "scale" : x,            (numeric) The resolution of confirmation targets at this time horizon "pass" : {              (json object, optional) information about the lowest range of feerates to succeed in meeting the threshold
+              "startrange" : x.x,     (numeric) start of feerate range "endrange" : x.x,       (numeric) end of feerate range "withintarget" : x.x,   (numeric) number of txs over history horizon in the feerate range that were confirmed within target
               "totalconfirmed" : x.x, (numeric) number of txs over history horizon in the feerate range that were confirmed at any point
               "inmempool" : x.x,      (numeric) current number of txs in mempool in the feerate range unconfirmed for at least target blocks
               "leftmempool" : x.x,    (numeric) number of txs over history horizon in the feerate range that left mempool unconfirmed after target
           },
-	    "fail" : { ... }, (json object, optional) information about the highest range of feerates to fail to meet the threshold "errors": [ str... ] (json array of strings, optional) Errors encountered during processing },
+          "fail" : { ... },       (json object, optional) information about the highest range of feerates to fail to meet the threshold
+          "errors":  [ str... ]   (json array of strings, optional) Errors encountered during processing },
       "medium" : { ... },    (json object, optional) estimate for medium time horizon
       "long" : { ... }       (json object) estimate for long time horizon
     }

     Results are returned for any horizon which tracks blocks up to the confirmation target.